FlightNode/FlightNode.Service/Service/src/readme.md

-﻿This is a stand-alone / reference implementation of the FlightNode.Identity API.
-All identity management logic should be placed into the `FlightNode.Identity` project rather than in this application.
+﻿This project starts up the web server, using controllers within the project and in other linked projects.